RemiBardon/swift-prefixed-type/README.md

 ## ⚖️ License

 This package is provided under MIT License.
+For more information, see [LICENSE](./LICENSE).